 So far, a majority of the scams have involved masquerading as various global or national health organizations and institutions.
 Unfortunately, hackers have no problem undermining these helpful institutions’ communications to turn a quick buck.

 - Use the right coronavirus map.
 This link leads to the John Hopkins coronavirus map that some reports have been saying has been hacked.
 These reports are not entirely accurate.
-Though it is theoretically possible for the map to have been hacked, what has actually happened is that hackers have made copies of it and are sending it to victims as a downloadable app that contains malware.
-Do not download this map from here or anywhere else.
+Though it is theoretically possible for the map to have been hacked, although it's more likely that hackers have made copies of it and are sending it to victims as a downloadable app loaded with malware.
 Simply view the legitimate map in your browser.

 - Keep a cool head.
 Yes, masks and hand sanitizer are running low in many places around the world.
 But imagine they weren’t.
 Would you buy some from a random SMS asking you to provide your credit card info?
-You’d probably find a reputable dealer or go to a local store.
-Stick to your common sense and don’t let fear get the best of you.
+You’d probably find a reputable dealer or go to a local store, not an online vendor selling at a ridiculous markup.

 - If it sounds too good to be true, it probably is.
 What are the odds that the secret cure to COVID-19 just landed in your inbox without anyone else in the world knowing about it?
 This stands for any scam, whether or not it uses the coronavirus to trick you.

 - Carefully examine any URL or email address you see.
-Any URL you see with a typo while looking for info on the coronavirus is a dead giveaway – it’s a scammer hoping you don’t notice the mistake and download something on their site or enter sensitive info.
+Any URL you see with a typo while looking for info on the coronavirus is a dead giveaway – it’s a scammer hoping you don’t notice the mistake.
 The same goes for links you might want to click on or any email you get.
-SOmetimes, even email senders can be spoofed, so you can always fall back on advice we gave earlier: if the email contains a link, try going to the website yourself and finding what you need instead of clicking.
+Sometimes, even email senders can be spoofed.
+If the email contains a link, try going to the website yourself and finding what you need instead of clicking.